-4 Conclusion
+5 Conclusion

 This paper studies the reasons behind the stark differences in firm dynamics across countries, as documented in Hsieh and Klenow (2014).
 We focus on manufacturing firms in India and analyze the stagnant firm behavior.
 We show that the poor life-cycle behavior in India could be explained by the lack of firm selection, wherein firms with little growth potential survive because innovative firms do not expand sufficiently quickly to replace them.
-Our theory stresses the role of of imperfect managerial contracts as the main cause for the insufficient expansion by the high type firms.
+Our theory stresses the role of of imperfect managerial delegation as the main cause for the insufficient expansion by the firms with growth potentials.
 We show that if the provision of managerial effort is non-contractible, the benefits of delegation are low and firms will run quickly into decreasing returns.
 This in turn will reduce the returns to innovation.
 Improvements in the degree of contract enforcement will therefore raise the returns to growth and increase the degree of creative destruction.
 This argument is in line with the empirical findings of Bloom and Van Reenen (2007, 2010).
 Quantitatively, such limits to delegation can explain up to 50% of the difference in life-cycle growth between the US and India.
-While the cross-country variation in legal system can account for 70% of this explained part, variation in managerial human capital is unlikely to have a large impact.
+While the cross-country variation in legal system can account for 46%-70% of this explained part, variation in managerial human capital has relatively lower impact.